mobius-looper/mobius3/web/circularlabs/content/downloads.md

 For this reason I'm keeping download links for both builds.
 If you decide to try 33 and run into a problem, you can go back to 28 until the issue is resolved.

+Build 34 continues the evolution away from the original configuration model and replaces *Presets* with *Overlays*.
+If you have not yet upgraded to build 33, you should go directly to 34.
+If you have been on build 33 you may move to build 34 but go back to build 33 if necessary.

 Please read through the new documentation pages for more on the new features that have been added.

 ## Build 28